environment

 - Initial costs exist, but policy pressure encourages better alternatives.

-Vocabulary Boost
+Vocabulary boost

 biodegradable